-To interlock the external boiler control with the Rheos, the call for heat signal MUST be connected to the field interlock terminal strip on the Rheos (shown in Figure 18).
-Be sure to remove the factory-installed jumper between the field interlock terminals.
+To interlock the external boiler control with the Rheos+, the call for heat signal MUST be connected to the field interlock terminal strip on the Rheos+ (shown in Figure 29).
+Be sure to remove the factoryinstalled jumper between the field interlock terminals.
 The 0-10VDC modulating signal MUST be connected to external control terminal strip, located to the right of, and behind the front panel.
-The terminal strip is labeled "0-10VDC +" and 0-10VDC -" to indicate which terminal receives the common signal (-) from the controller.
+The terminal strip is labeled "0-10VDC +" and 0-10VDC -" to indicate which terminal received the hot signal (+) and which terminal receives the common signal (-) from the controller.

-The Rheos unit will modulate between 4.7V and 10V (for 50% and 100%, respectively).
-Anything less than 4.7 volts will result in 50% of full fire.
+The Rheos+ unit will modulate between 2.23V and 10V (for 25% and 100%, respectively).
+Anything less than 2.23 volts will result in 25% of full fire.

-For the external control to modulate the Rheos, the selector switch on the front panel must be in the "External Control" position.
+For the external control to modulate the Rheos+, the selector switch on the front panel must be in the "External Control" position.

-Important Note: DO NOT MAKE/BREAK RHEOS LINE VOLTAGE TO SIGNAL CALL FOR HEAT.
-A"call for heat / end call for heat" MUST be connected to the field interlock terminals.
-The Rheos does not recognize 0 volts as a signal to shut off.
-If the call for heat is not connected between the field interlock terminals, the Rheos will remain in low fire when it sees 0 volts as a modulating signal.
+Important Note: DO NOT MAKE/BREAK RHEOS+ LINE VOLTAGE TO SIGNAL CALL FOR HEAT.
+A "call for heat / end call for heat" MUST be connected to the field interlock terminals.
+The Rheos+ does not recognize 0 volts as a signal to shut off.
+If the call for heat is not connected between the field interlock terminals, the Rheos+ will remain in low fire when it sees 0 volts as a modulating signal.

-Rheos supply voltage must not be disengaged, except for service or isolation, or unless otherwise instructed by procedures outlined in this manual.
+Rheos+ supply voltage must not be disengaged, except for service or isolation, or unless otherwise instructed by procedures outlined in this manual.
 To signal a call for heat, use the 24V field-interlock, as shown in the wiring diagram(s).

-Some Rheos components are designed to have constant voltage during normal operation.
-If Rheos supply voltage is toggled as a call for heat signal, premature failure of these components may result.
+Some Rheos+ components are designed to have constant voltage during normal operation.
+If Rheos+ supply voltage is toggled as a call for heat signal, premature failure of these components may result.

-5.7 Wiring Diagrams
+5.8 Wiring Diagrams

 Label all wires prior to disconnection when servicing controls.
 Wiring errors can cause improper and dangerous operation.
-Verify proper operation after servicing
+Verify proper operation after servicing.

-Figure 18.
-Wiring Diagram, Model 1200, Standard and Codes A, C, D, F and G.
+Figure 17 - Wiring Diagram, Model 1200, Standard and Codes A and F

-Figure 19.
-Wiring Diagram, Models 1600, 2000 and 2400, Standard and Codes A, C, D, F and G.
+Figure 18 - Wiring Diagram, Models 1600, 2000 and 2400, Standard and Codes A and F